If you want maximum travel experience in minimum time, a classic road trip is the way to go. The freedom of roaming with a car is simply unparalleled.

 However, there is a flip-side to the coin.
-Road trips are not for the faint hearted.
-Even though you most likely won’t be an unwilling guest star in Texas Chainsaw Massacre or hang with the youngsters in Eurotrip who end up stranded in Bratislava, some things can get wrong.
+Road trips are not for the faint of heart.
+Even though you most likely won’t be an unwilling guest star in Texas Chainsaw Massacre or hang with the youngsters in Eurotrip who end up stranded in Bratislava, things can go sideways pretty fast.
 Flat tires, invalid maps and bad weather can happen to everyone.

 But the most important part is the company.
-Traveling for a prolonged period is a great test of friendships and romantic relationships.
+Traveling for a prolonged period is a great test of friendships and relationships.
 The important difference to home is that while on a road trip, neither of you are really aware of what lies ahead around the next corner.
 How will you and your travel company deal with that uncertainty, or react to stress and hunger while tired and lost?

-Soon I’m off to Denmark, where I will be driving around for a few days with three lovely friends.
+Soon I’m off to Denmark, where I will be driving around for a few days with friends.
 The closest thing I’ve come to a Danish road trip during the last ten years was probably passing through the Danish village Solvang in California five years ago, so this will be fun.

-Fasten your seatbelts, and see you on the roads!
+Fasten your seatbelts and see you on the roads!
 Or in the words of Bobby Troup:

 “If you ever plan to motor west